TRoboto/Maha/docs/source/installation.rst

     If you would like to submit a bug report or feature request, please open an issue `directly on GitHub <https://github.com/TRoboto/Maha/issues>`_.

-Once Maha is installed, you can check proceed to our :doc:`Overview <overview>` which contain few use cases.
+Once Maha is installed, you can proceed to our :doc:`Overview <overview>` to explore few use cases.

 For developers
 **************